-The Forum in the centre of Norwich is a unique community building; it is open to the public seven days a week* offering free art exhibitions, family events, school holiday activities, craft and food markets, films, music and more.
+The Forum in the centre of Norwich is a unique community building; looking impressive on Millennium Plain opposite historical St Peter Mancroft church, it is open to the public seven days a week* offering free art exhibitions, family events, school holiday activities, craft and food markets, films, music and more.

-Behind the stunning glass frontage you will find a buzzing coffee bar, an open plan pizza restaurant, a tourist information centre, the BBC’s regional headquarters and the award winning Norfolk and Norwich Millennium Library (holder of the accolade of ‘Most Visited Library in the UK’ for several years running now), which also has a brilliant Children’s section.
+Behind the stunning glass frontage you will find a buzzing coffee bar, an open plan pizza restaurant, a tourist information centre, the BBC’s regional headquarters and the award winning Norfolk and Norwich Millennium Library (holder of the accolade of ‘Most Visited Library in the UK’ for several years running now and one of our favourite places), which also has a brilliant Children’s section.

 You can even hire The Forum.

 Local creative and community groups use The Forum as a meeting place; many come to learn how to sing, film, paint, knit, apply for jobs, use the internet, research family history, make pizza… the list of activities going on inside The Forum is a long one!